10 Tips for Coparents from a Coparenting Counselor

 9. CHILL OUT!
 Stop being so afraid!

 A Coparenting Counselor can help parents CHILL OUT.
 Divorce breeds fear in parents.
 When parents are afraid they get angry and anxious and react quickly, rather than stepping back and calmly assessing.
 Divorce makes parents more reactive instead of proactive.
 Things immediately become black and white instead of gray.
 As a Coparenting Counselor, I want to help coparents learn how to not react so quickly.
 For instance, little Suzy comes home from a weekend at Dad’s and casually tells Mom that she had so much fun with Dad.
 On Saturday, they went to watch football with his family.
 Mom asks if he drank beer.
 Suzy says, "I think so..."
-Mom freaks out and calls her attorney on Monday accusing Dad of drinking and driving and wants to revoke his visitation.
+Mom freaks out and calls her attorney on Monday accusing Dad of drinking and driving and wanting to revoke his visitation.
 Before calling the attorney, I suggest you call the Coparenting Counselor for a session.
 You sit down with the counselor and dad and describe your fear.
 Dad will be able to hear your fear better if a third party is there to help you describe how it feels for you.
 You can also hear Dad’s side of the story.
 If both of you were STILL married you would talk, but for some reason now that you are divorced your first thought is to react (because you are afraid), accuse, call the attorney, and threaten that Suzy can’t see her dad again.
 This really hurts little Suzy!

 10. You are not lovers anymore, you are coparents.